Matthew Yglesias: Political views

 In May 2025, Yglesias criticized Senator Chris Murphy (D-CT) for advocating left-wing populism and calling for an end to neoliberalism.
-He has accused Murphy of engaging in "dog whistle moderation", i.e. implying that Democrats are too "woke" without actually saying anything anti-woke.
-He has argued that Murphy’s embrace of "pseudoeconomics" and targeted tariffs is exactly the wrong way to broaden the Democratic tent.
+He characterized Murphy as engaging in "dog whistle moderation" for implying that Democrats are too "woke" without actually saying anything anti-woke.
+He has argued that Murphy's embrace of "pseudoeconomics" and targeted tariffs is exactly the wrong way to "broaden the Democratic tent".
 He has advocated for free trade and says that it is better to celebrate cheap goods as the key to prosperity and return to the more corporate-friendly, growth-oriented approach of the Clinton and Obama eras.